traceaxil/scrape-ct/README.md

 # scrape-ct
-Scrape a list of candidates and PACs in CT
+A simple python script for scraping a list of candidates and PACs in CT